andrebailey442-ops/AuntyBernardDayCarev2/HANDBOOK.md

-# BusyBee Application Handbook
+# Aunty Bernard DayCare and Pre-school Application Handbook

 ## 1. Introduction

-Welcome to BusyBee!
+Welcome to Aunty Bernard DayCare and Pre-school!
 This handbook is your guide to using the application to manage your preschool and after-care programs.
 We've designed it to be a simple and powerful tool for handling student records, attendance, grades, payments, and more.

 ---